Bamberg Magical Dynasty: Theo "Okito" Bamberg

-He later changed his name to Okito, an anagram of Tokio (which was the spelling of Tokyo at the time).
-He found that the robes of China were easier to hide the bowls he produced than the Japanese kimono he previously wore.
-Already known as Okito, he kept the name, so he was forever known as a Chinese magician with a Japanese name.
+In his performances, Tobias originally wore a Japanese kimono so as to more easily hide objects for his magic tricks.
+He adopted the stage name "Okito," an anagram of Tokio (the spelling of Tokyo at the time).
+Later, he switched to Chinese robes, finding them more convenient than the kimono, but since he was already well-known as Okito, he kept the name.

-Tobias subsequently changed his first name to Theodore, at the request of his English wife Lily, who disliked the name Toby as a nickname for dogs.
+He subsequently changed his first name to Theodore (Theo) at the request of his English wife Lily, who disliked the name Toby as a nickname for dogs.

-Theo traveled the world as Okito and performed many fine effects like his improved production of a bowl of water, the floating ball, Okito box, and the Sofa trick to name a few.
-He retired in Chicago and made magic props for Joe Berg the magic dealer.
+Theo Bamberg traveled the world, performing tricks like his improved production of a bowl of water, the floating ball, the Okito box, and the Sofa trick, among others.
+Theo retired in Chicago and made magic props for Joe Berg the magic dealer.
 He died in 1963.

-David (Fu Manchu) Bamberg
+David "Fu Manchu" Bamberg

 Theo had three children.
-His oldest was David Tobias Bamberg (1904 - 1974), who was known as Fu Manchu and toured the world with his own illusion show.
+His oldest was David Tobias Bamberg (1904–1974), who was known as "Fu Manchu" and toured the world with his own illusion show.

 David made his first appearance aged four in Russia, as a little boy dressed up in Chinese clothes, whose father Okito produced him from a cloth.
-While David was still young, he joined the famous telepathist Julius Zancig, and worked as his partner after Zancig's wife Agnes died.
+While David was still young, he joined the famous telepathist Julius Zancig.
+He worked as his partner after Zancig's wife Agnes died.
 He was with Zancig for a number of years playing the blindfolded medium.
 He completed his education in the United States and went to England to continue his studies, but instead began training to be a professional magician.

-In 1921, he returned to the US and appeared in various magical acts, before finding success in Europe.
+In 1921, he returned to the US and appeared in various magical acts before finding success in Europe.
 He presented his original comedy shadowgraph act in Vienna, subsequently touring all of Europe.
 Theo and David also worked together for a time.

 David later worked with the Great Raymond as an assistant.
 With the backing of a friend, David created his own show and toured the world as Fu Manchu.

-David had one son, Robert, who never became a professional magician, thus ending the magical dynasty of the Bambergs.
+David's only son, Robert, never became a professional magician, thus ending the magical dynasty of the Bambergs.